boazbk/tcs/lec_06_loops.md

 The "granddaddy" of all models of computation is the _Turing Machine_.
 Turing machines were defined in 1936 by Alan Turing in an attempt to formally capture all the functions that can be computed by human "computers" (see [humancomputersfig](){.ref}) that follow a well-defined set of rules, such as the standard algorithms for addition or multiplication.

 ![Until the advent of electronic computers, the word "computer" was used to describe a person that performed calculations.
-These human computers were absolutely essential to many achievements including mapping the stars, breaking the Enigma cipher, and the NASA space mission.
+Most of these "human computers" were women, and they were absolutely essential to many achievements including mapping the stars, breaking the Enigma cipher, and the NASA space mission; see also the bibiographical notes.
 Photo taken from from [@sobel2017the].](../figure/HumanComputers.jpg){#humancomputersfig .margin  }

 Turing thought of such a person as having access to as much "scratch paper" as they need.
 For simplicity we can think of this scratch paper as a one dimensional piece of graph paper (or _tape_, as it is commonly referred to),  which is divided to "cells", where each "cell" can hold a single symbol (e.g., one digit or letter, and more generally some element of a finite _alphabet_).